The Lean Language Reference

-14.18.
+18.18.
 Lazy Computations🔗

-The Thunk type is used to delay the computation of a value in compiled code until it is explicitly requested—this request is called forcing the thunk.
+A thunk delays the computation of a value.
+In particular, the Thunk type is used to delay the computation of a value in compiled code until it is explicitly requested—this request is called forcing the thunk.
 The computed value is saved, so subsequent requests do not result in recomputation.
 Computing values at most once, when explicitly requested, is called lazy evaluation.
 This caching is invisible to Lean's logic, in which Thunk is equivalent to a function from Unit.

-14.18.1.
+18.18.1.
 Logical Model🔗

 Thunks are modeled as a single-field structure that contains a function from Unit.
 The structure's field is private, so the function itself cannot be directly accessed.
 Instead, Thunk.get should be used.
 From the perspective of the logic, they are equivalent; Thunk.get exists to be overridden in the compiler by the platform primitive that implements lazy evaluation.